jssql1234/docs-sqlacc/docs/usage/Tools New/Fast Report/FR3 FAQ.md

 sidebar_position: 2
 title: FR3 FAQ
 description: How to do custom reports
-slug: /usage/Tools New/Fast Report/FR3 FAQ
+slug: /usage/Tools-New/Fast Report/FR3 FAQ
 tags: ["SQL Account", "Usage", "Tools"]
 ---

 ## Frequently Ask Question (FAQ)

-### 1. Unit price is 0, display as FOC
+### 1. When Unit price is 0, how to display as Free of Charge (FOC) ?

 In Memo, enter following syntax :